Jojo3783/ticket/README.md

 # ticket
-A program that can login kktix automatically
+A program that can log in to KKTIX